Fluffisaurus/player-performance-projection/report.md

 ### Webscrape

 We were unable to access play-by-play data online without being met by a pay wall.
 Luckily enough, we found [shooting chart data](https://www.basketball-reference.com/players/c/curryst01/shooting/2018) on basketball-reference.
-Each of marks on the chart represents a shot Curry took in that respective season and was embedded as data in an html element.
+Each of the marks on the chart represents a shot Curry took in that season and was embedded as data in an html element.
 Given that it is an HTML element, we realized that we could scrape the data online and format it into our own dataset.

 The webscrape parses data points in the form